telerik/kendo-ui-core/docs/controls/hybrid/button/button.md

 ---
-title: Button
+title: Overview
-page_title: Documentation Guide for Mobile Button Widget
+page_title: Overview | Hybrid UI Button
-description: How to initialize Kendo UI Mobile Button widget, customize its appearance and set a button icon.
+description: "Initialize the Hybrid UI Button, customize its appearance, and set a button icon in Kendo UI."
+slug: overview_hybridbutton
-position: 3
+position: 1
 ---

-# Button
+# Hybrid UI Button Overview

-The mobile Button widget navigates to mobile View or executes a custom callback when tapped.
+The [Hybrid UI Button widget](http://demos.telerik.com/kendo-ui/m/index#mobile-button/index) navigates to a mobile View or executes a custom callback when tapped.

 ## Getting Started

-The Kendo mobile Application will automatically initialize a mobile Button widget for every element with `data-role` attribute set to `button` present in the views/layouts' markup.
-Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.
+The Hybrid UI Application automatically initializes a the Hybrid UI Button widget for every element with the `data-role` attribute set to `button` and present in the markup of the views/layouts.
+Alternatively, it can be initialized by using jQuery plugin syntax in the containing mobile View `init` event handler.
 The button element may be either `A` or `BUTTON`.

+### Initialize from Markup

-### Initialize Kendo mobile Button based on `data-role` attribute
+The example below demonstrates how to initialize the Hybrid UI Button based on the `data-role` attribute.

+###### Example

     <a href="#foo" data-role="button">Foo</a>

-### Initialize Kendo mobile Button using jQuery
+### Initialize Using jQuery

+###### Example

     var button = $("#button").kendoMobileButton();

-## Customizing Mobile Button Appearance
+## Appearance

+### Color Customization

-The Kendo mobile Button color can be customized by setting its `background-color` CSS property inline or by using a CSS selector with specificity of 20+.
+The Hybrid UI Button color can be customized by setting its `background-color` CSS property inline or by using a CSS selector with specificity of 20+.
 You can target platforms separately using their respective root CSS classes.

-### Green Button
+The example below demonstrates how to make a Hybrid UI Button green.

+###### Example

     <a href="#foo" data-role="button" style="background-color: green">Foo</a>

-### Green Kendo mobile Button in iOS and a red one in Android
+The example below demonstrates how to make the green Button in iOS and a red one in Android.

+###### Example

     <style>
         .km-ios .checkout { background-color: green; }